FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/css_cluster_v1.html.markdown

 * `size` -
   (Required)
-  Specifies volume size in GB, which must be a multiple of 4 and 10.
+  Specifies volume size in GB, which must be a multiple of 10.
-  Changing this parameter will create a new resource.

 * `volume_type` -
   (Required)